jckantor/nbpages/README.md

     pip install nbpages

-## Usage
+## Initial Setup

-This package assumes you have created a github repository containing one or more Jupyter notebooks in a subdirectory named `notebooks`.
-Notebook files end with a `.ipynb` suffix and begin with a `nn.mm-` prefix where `nn` refers to the chapter number or, if a letter, to an Appendix.  `mm` refers to the section number.
+This package assumes you have created a github repository containing one or more Jupyter notebooks (*.ipynb) in a subdirectory named `notebooks`.
+The initial setup is performed with the command

+    python nbpages --setup

+This creates a directory named `templates` if needed with configuration data found in the `.git` subdirectory.
+If not already present, Jinja templates `README.md.jinja` and `notebook_header.jinja` are created.
+These templates should be edited as required.

+## Normal Usage

+Notebooks filenames are prefixed with `nn.mm-` where`nn` refers to the chapter number or, if a letter, to an Appendix. mm` refers to the section number.
 Section `00` the chapter title and any prefatory material.

 To use, execute the command line

     python nbpages

 from the top level directory of the notebook repository.
-The initial use of this command will:

-1. Create a directory named `templates` with configuration data found in the `.git` subdirectory, and jinja templates for a README.md file and notebook headers.
-The templates may be edited and include any variable from the configuration file.
-2. Create `README.md` using the template `README.md.jinja`.
-The default template includes a formatted list of all notebooks in the respository.
-3. Add headers and navigation bars in all notebooks.
-The headers can be modified by the editing `notebook_header.jinja` template.
-4. Create a table of contents and a keyword index accessible from README.md and the navigation bars.
+The command will add or amend headers and navigation bars in all notebooks, and create a table of contents and a keyword index accessible from README.md and the navigation bars.

-Subsequent use of this command updates REAEM.md, the table of contents, notebook headers, navigation bars, and the keyword index.
+## Utilities

+To help achieve a consistent style over a collection of notebooks, use the command

+    python nbpages --lint

+to locate some forms of notebook 'lint'.
+A current list of additional features can be found

+    python nbpages --help

 ### [Table of Contents](http://nbviewer.jupyter.org/github/jckantor/nbpages/blob/master/notebooks/toc.ipynb?flush=true)